javolo/octet/octet/src/examples/toolmiddleware1/README.md

 # 3. Collision Detection

 For the collision detection I´ve used the example <a href="http://hamelot.io/programming/using-bullet-only-for-collision-detection/"> here</a>
-The example is strainght forward and it fixed the overlapping problem had with the spring constraint example.
+The example is strainght forward and it fixed the overlapping problem had with the spring constraint in the step 2 of the assignment.

-One of the issues I faced with the collision detection is that having the objects in the ground they generated a collision as well.
+One of the issues I had with the collision detection is that having the objects in the ground they generated a collision as well.
 I didn´t want that collision to be detected so I had to create a new boolean variable in the scene node class to deal with this.
-When I add the objects to the scene I populate that field depending if I want to detect the collision or not.
-The only element deactivated are the ground and its boundaries.
+When I add the objects to the scene I populate that field depending if I want to detect the ground collision or not.
+The only elements deactivated are the ground and its boundaries.

 # 4. READ FROM CSV